 Prior to becoming a director and then chief executive officer of our company, Dr. Murphy-Chutorian performed consulting services for us.
 These consulting services included managing finance, sales, marketing, operational and strategic planning for our company, as well as assistance and strategic guidance in securing financing.
 Between November 3, 2010 and September 17, 2012, and prior to his appointment to our board of directors (and later as our chief executive officer), Dr. Murphy-Chutorian invoiced us an aggregate amount of \$722,026 in consulting fees in connection with these consulting services provided to our company (\$75,000, \$165,000, \$482,026 recorded in 2010, 2011, and 2012, respectively), payment of which was deferred by Dr. Murphy-Chutorian.
 We paid Dr. Murphy-Chutorian \$150,000 of his receivable following the closing of our initial public offering, and began making installment payments of \$30,000 per month beginning August 2014.
 These installment payments ceased as of August 1, 2015 due to a deferral arrangement entered into by Dr. Murphy-Chutorian in which he agreed to be paid the remaining amount owed in one lump-sum of \$227,000 on August 1, 2016.
-On December 29, 2015 Dr. Murphy-Chutorian agreed to further defer this lump-sum payment until December 31, 2016.
+On December 29, 2015, Dr. Murphy-Chutorian agreed to further defer this lump-sum payment until December 31, 2016.
 In connection with the agreement to defer payment of these fees, we granted Dr. Murphy-Chutorian options to acquire an aggregate of 180,000 shares of our common stock (in July 2015, contingent upon stockholder approval, which was obtained in October 2015) and 60,000 shares of our common stock (in December 2015).
 These options are now fully vested and exercisable and expire 10-years after the grant date and have an exercise price equal to the fair market value on the grant date.
-In January 2017, Dr. Murphy-Chutorian agreed to further defer payment of consulting fees owed to him as well any 2015 or 2016 bonus payable to him until January 2018, the board of directors approved the recommendation of the compensation committee to continue to defer these amounts and increase the balance owed by 1% per month on any unpaid accrued amounts.
+In January 2017, Dr. Murphy-Chutorian agreed to further defer payment of consulting fees owed to him as well a portion of his 2015 bonus and his 2016 until January 2018, the board of directors approved the recommendation of the compensation committee to continue to defer these amounts and increase the balance owed by 1% per month on any unpaid accrued amounts.
+We paid Dr. Murphy-Chutorian the entire balance of these accrued expenses in 2017.